 The ACM Special Interest Group on Software Engineering provides a forum for computing professionals from industry, government and academia to examine principles, practices, and new research results in software engineering.

 Please join us for the upcoming SIGSOFT and ACM webinars.
-They include agile and evolutionary development, SIGSOFT Town Hall, end-user software engineering, and tool tech transfer.
+They include traceability, probabilistic programming and teaching future software developers.

 Congratulations to Muath Alkhalaf, winner of this year's Outstanding Doctoral Dissertation Award, for "Automatic Detection and Repair of Input Validation and Sanitization Bugs".